sammysaglam/axe-markdown-loader/README.md

 - Import markdown using ES6 import statements.
 - Render React components with JSX fence blocks in your markdown.
     - Optional: show React component's JSX source below render.
+- Edit sources of renders on-the-fly in your browser.
-- Apply CSS + SCSS to page directly from within your Markdown files using fence block.
+- Apply CSS to page directly from within your Markdown files using fence blocks.
 - Import other React components, or even any other modules into your markdown files.
 - Display line numbers in source code.